zero-copy-labs/deploy-ui-to-cloudflare/README.md

 6. **PR comments not showing**: Ensure your workflow has the `pull-requests: write` permission.

-7. **"Too many deployments" error**: The action will automatically handle this by cleaning up older deployments before attempting to delete the project.
-If you continue to see this error, you may need to manually delete some deployments through the Cloudflare dashboard or API.
+7. **"Too many deployments" error**: For projects with too many deployments, we recommend using unique project names per PR (e.g., `pr-{PR_NUMBER}-preview`) rather than reusing the same project for all PRs.
+The action will automatically create these projects as needed.

 ## License